Course guide of Pharmaceutical Chemistry 1 (2041137)

 - In order to better weigh the grade or in the event of any reasonable doubt about the individual work carried out by the student, as well as about the knowledge acquired during the development of practical teaching, the teacher may take oral tests and / or INDIVIDUAL practices COMPLEMENTARY that will be governed by the evaluation criteria described in section 2 of the General Evaluation Criteria section.

-- The practices approved in an academic year will not be saved for subsequent academic courses or for extraordinary calls, the student having to take another exam of practices in said call.
+- The practices approved in an academic year will not be saved for subsequent academic courses nor for extraordinary calls.

-- Students who have not taken all the practical classes or have not passed them, will not be able to pass the subject in the continuous (ordinary) assessment, and must take a theoretical-practical exam in the laboratory in the extraordinary call.
+- Students who have not taken all the practical classes or have not passed them, will not be able to pass the subject in the continuous (ordinary) assessment.

 Extraordinary assessment session